 Aides that are accompanying a child without another adult will be considered a guardian during the visit and will be charged admission.

-Hands-on House is a member of the Museums For All.
+Hands-on House participates in Museums For All.
 Those receiving food assistance (SNAP benefits) can gain reduced admission of $3 for up to 4 people to Hands-on House simply by presenting their EBT card.
 Card holder must be present with proper ID.

 The Blue Star Museum program, which runs from Memorial Day through Labor Day, gives free access for active military personnel and their families with proper ID.